|

 and design of a car was a very important invention to attract new buyers .
 The gloomy (chromed) and streamline styled cars

 were very typical for the end of the 1930s.
-The American automobile changed during the Thirties.
+These 1930s cars changed during the Thirties.
 The automobile changed from

 the traditional four-square styling that prevailed into the early Thirties, towards a streamlined (Tear-drop shaped) car at